2021–22 Barrow A.F.C. season

-The 2021–22 season is Barrow's second consecutive season in League Two.
-Along with the league, the club will also compete in the FA Cup, the EFL Cup and the EFL Trophy.
+The 2021–22 season was Barrow's second consecutive season in League Two.
+Along with the league, the club also competed in the FA Cup, the EFL Cup and the EFL Trophy.
 The season covers the period from 1 July 2021 to 30 June 2022.

 During pre-season, Mark Cooper was appointed as the club's new manager on a three-year deal.